2007 Detroit Lions season: Week 12: vs. Green Bay Packers

 Trying to snap a two-game skid, the Lions stayed at home for a Week 12 Thanksgiving divisional duel with the Green Bay Packers.
 In the first quarter, Detroit took the early lead as kicker Jason Hanson got a 47-yard and a 41-yard field goal.
 However, in the second quarter, the Packers took the lead as QB Brett Favre completed an 11-yard TD pass to WR Greg Jennings, along with RB Ryan Grant getting a 5-yard TD run.
 The Lions tried to respond as Hanson kicked a 45-yard field goal, yet Green Bay answered with kicker Mason Crosby getting a 20-yard field goal.

 In the third quarter, the Packers increased their lead with Favre completing a 4-yard TD pass to Jennings.
 Detroit continued to try to come back as Hanson kicked a 52-yard FG, yet Green Bay was one step ahead as Favre completed a 3-yard TD pass to WR Ruvell Martin.
 In the fourth quarter, the Packers added to their lead with Crosby kicking a 20-yard field goal.
 The Lions tried to mount a comeback as QB Jon Kitna completed a 6-yard TD pass to rookie WR Calvin Johnson, along with RB Kevin Jones getting a 1-yard TD run.
 However, Green Bay sealed the win with Crosby nailing a 26-yard field goal.

 With their third-straight loss (along with their fourth-straight Thanksgiving loss), Detroit fell to 6–5.
+It would be the last time they would have a winning record at any point in a season until their opening day win over the Bucs in 2011.